nmlt/TeeBenchWeb/Readme.md

     - Make a layout component that takes all the other elements as children, so that I don't have to repeat the bootstrap css classes for each tab and can make nice error messages eg. for the performance report.
 - Explanations:
     - Eg. under the experiment type select in the ProfilingUI, have a short description of what this type of experiment does.
-- Refactor QueueMessages in the websocket to ClientMessage and ServerMessage